akasnik/AzMigrateRunbook/README.md

 # Azure Migrate Runbook

-Sample migration runbook to help organizations migrate with Lift&Shift approach from on-prem to Azure using Azure migrate tool: https://docs.microsoft.com/en-us/azure/migrate/.
+Sample migration runbook to help organizations migrate with Lift&Shift approach from on-prem to Azure using Azure migrate tool: https://docs.microsoft.com/en-us/azure/migrate/ and Cloud Adoption Framework guidelines: https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/migrate/.

 ## Overview

-This [sample runbook](MigrationRunbook.xlsx) will give you guidance on steps to consider when performing migration from on-prem (or any other cloud) to Azure.
+This [sample runbook](MigrationRunbook.md) will give you guidance on steps to consider when performing migration from on-prem (or any other cloud) to Azure.

 This runbook sample is intended to be customized per organizations own environment and